 Students with general questions or feedback can share these with [email protected].
 Students with specific concerns about safety in their lab are encouraged to first review with their PI and/or their DGS.
 Students can also reach out to Dean Maria Suarez for assistance.
 Additionally, Brown’s Anonymous Reporting Hotline allows anonymous and confidential reporting online for matters of concern, or by phone (877-318-9184).

-Who should I go to if I face challenges with remote teaching?
+Who should I go to if I face challenges with teaching?

-Should any student serving as a TA or instructor have difficulty fulfilling their responsibilities remotely, please notify the department chair, who should then contact [email protected] and/or [email protected].
+Should any student serving as a TA or instructor have difficulty fulfilling their responsibilities, please notify the department chair, who should then contact [email protected] and/or [email protected].
 We ask that departments also remain in regular contact with graduate students serving as Independent Instructors.